 All released balloons return to the land and water as a particularly insidious form of pollution.
 They are deadly to marine animals and birds.
 There are many examples of sea turtles mistaking a balloon in the water for a jelly fish which happens to be one of their favorite foods.
 Or of a gull, cormorant, or pelican whose wings or beak are fatally wrapped and impaired by the ribbon from a balloon.

 There are alternatives to balloon releases.
 Plant a tree in someone’s memory.
 Write your wishes on little pieces of paper and store them to retrieve at a later date.
 Use bubbles to celebrate a joyous occasion.
 Please do not release balloons.
 And be aware that there is no such thing as a biodegradable balloon.
+Learn more about other alternatives and the importance of preventing balloon litter here: https://www.preventballoonlitter.org/

 Clean Virginia Waterways and the Virginia Aquarium & Marine Science Center have been collecting information since 2012 to better understand the sources, impacts, and accumulation patterns of littered balloons.
 You can help add to this data.
 If you find a littered balloon anywhere in Virginia or in its coastal waters you can report it here.